-View the policy rule hit count data of managed firewalls to monitor rule usage in order to validate rules and keep your rule base organized.
+View the policy rule hit count data of managed firewalls to monitor rule usage so you can validate rules and keep your rule base organized.

-View the number of times a Security, NAT, QoS, Policy Based Forwarding, Decryption, Tunnel Inspection, Application Override, Authentication, or DoS protection rule matches traffic to help keep your firewall policies up to date as your environment and security needs change over time.
+View the number of times a Security, NAT, QoS, policy-based forwarding (PBF), Decryption, Tunnel Inspection, Application Override, Authentication, or DoS protection rule matches traffic to help keep your firewall policies up to date as your environment and security needs change.
 To prevent attackers from exploiting over-provisioned access, such as when a server is decommissioned or when you no longer need temporary access to a service, use the policy rule hit count data to identify and remove unused rules.

-Policy rule usage data provides the ability to validate rule additions and rule changes and to monitor the time frame when a rule was used.
+Policy rule usage data enables you to validate rule additions and rule changes and to monitor the time frame when a rule was used.
 For example, when you migrate port-based rules to app-based rules, you create an app-based rule above the port-based rule and check for any traffic that matches the port-based rule.
-After migration, the hit count data helps you determine whether the port-based rule is safe to remove by confirming whether traffic is matching the app-based rule instead of the port-based rule.
-The policy rule hit count gives you the information to determine whether a rule is effective for access enforcement.
+After migration, the hit count data helps you determine whether it is safe to remove the port-based rule by confirming whether traffic is matching the app-based rule instead of the port-based rule.
+The policy rule hit count helps you determine whether a rule is effective for access enforcement.

 You can reset the rule hit count data to validate an existing rule or to gauge rule usage within a specified period of time.
-Policy rule hit count data is not stored on the firewall or Panorama so after you clear the hit count using the reset option, that data is no longer available.
+Policy rule hit count data is not stored on the firewall or Panorama so that data is no longer available after you reset (clear) the hit count.

-The rule hit count data is not synchronized across firewalls in an HA deployment so you need to log in to the each firewall to view the policy rule hit count data for each firewall or use Panorama to view information on the HA firewall peers.
+The rule hit count data is not synchronized across firewalls in a high availability (HA) deployment so you need to log in to each firewall to view the policy rule hit count data for each firewall or use Panorama to view information on the HA firewall peers.

 - View the policy rule usage for each policy rule: